shouhanzen/CommandPalette/README.md

 A command palette for your desktop. \
 <img width="960" alt="image" src="https://github.com/D0rkKnight/CommandPalette/assets/20606858/a579acc8-c74f-4bc4-b2ef-e1199868f20c">

+## Features

+As of right now, Palette can:
+- Open websites (acting as a unified bookmark system)
+- Run scripts in shells like Powershell and Git Bash
+  - Untested on MacOS
+- Control your Spotify

 ## Controls
 `Ctrl+Shift+Alt+P` opens and closes the Palette \
 `Enter` executes the highlighted command \